The Story of Tracy Beaker series 3: Production

 Cas Lester left the production team after the previous series and was replaced by the former producer, Jane Dauncey.
 Dauncey was then replaced by Mia Jupp.
 Filming took place after series two had aired, in 2003.
 The series 2 directors, Delyth Thomas and Joss Agnew, returned, but were joined by Laurence Wilson.
 Thomas directed eight episodes, Agnew directed ten episodes and Wilson directed seven episodes.
 Mary Morris is head writer of this series.
 Ian Carrey, Rob Gittins, Lucy Flannery and writing duo, Sam Bain & Jesse Armstrong did not return to write any episodes of series 3.
 They were replaced by Dan Anthony, Simon Nicholson, Holly Lyons, Marvin Close and Ariane Sherine.
 Returning from writing episodes of series 1 and series 2 are Morris, Laura Summers, Othniel Smith and Andy Walker while returning from writing episodes of only series 2 are Gary Parker, Abigal Abben-Mensah and Tracy Brabin.
 Morris wrote five episodes; Summers and Parker wrote four episodes each; Smith, Anthony, Lyons and Close wrote two episodes each; and Nicholson, Mensah, Walker, Brabin and Sherine wrote one episode each.

+Set Changes

+In regards to the Stowey House set location in Llanishen the dining room has been moved from the front of the house with a window facing the drive to the room behind it with french doors leading out to the garden switching places with the main office.
+The living room has been re painted turquoise, the office (old dining room) purple and dining room yellow (old office).
+Crash has moved into Justine's old bedroom, Justine into Adele's old room, Michael in Louise's old room, Layla in Dolly's old room and Jackie in Amber's old room.

+The bathroom has been repainted yellow with polka dots and several upstairs landings have been painted opal green as opposed to the previous orange.